The Green Papers: 2026 General Election

 Candidate Green Risa Lombardo

-Candidate Independent; (Democratic) Tolleson Union School Board Member Leezah Sun
+Independent; (Democratic) Tolleson Union School Board Member Leezah Sun - apparently not a candidate

 California 4 year term, Election Cycle: 2022, 2026.
 Term Limit: 2 4-year terms